-I’ve also come to realise, however, that understanding Thailand’s present day crisis requires more than just a cursory look at its roots.
+I’ve also come to realize, however, that understanding Thailand’s present day crisis requires more than just a cursory look at its roots.
 While this crisis embodies the same recurring themes in Thailand’s democratic history, there are also unique elements to it that deserve special attention.
 To fully resolve the current political situation, we must take a nuanced, detailed look at how we got here.
 Therefore, I’ve decided to write a history of Thailand in the 21st century in this new series: Thailand in Crisis.
 A full ten articles will be devoted to exploring the current political crisis, starting with its roots in the final years of the previous century up to the present day.

 This, like The Story of Thai Democracy, will not be a scholarly project.
 I am not interested in producing original research here.
 My passion has always been for taking complicated issues in politics and policy and explaining them simply to the widest possible audience.
 But I also intend for these articles to go beyond the vitriol and oversimplification that defines much of Thailand’s political discourse.
 It isn’t enough to simply throw around easy talking points like “Thaksin Shinawatra is a corrupt populist who buys votes” or “the elites hate democracy and don’t care about what the poor thinks”.
 Phrases of this sort must be rephrased into questions.
 What was Thaksin’s ideology exactly, to the extent that he had one, and why was it effective?
 And why is there such opposition to him?
 And hopefully, at the end, we’ll be able to at least come up with some possible answers to the biggest, fundamental question: why is Thailand still so prone to military intervention, and why is it unable to develop a successful democracy?